 ISC Companies and affiliate Adams-ISC are distributors of mechanical power transmission parts including sprockets.
 For more information about the brands we offer and/or pricing, please contact us by phone 763-559-0033, by email [email protected], or by filling out our online contact form.

 A sprocket is a wheel with teeth, cogs, or even sprockets that mesh with the holes in the links of chain, track, or other perforated material.
-A sprocket is different from a gear because a sprocket never meshes directly with another sprocket.
+A sprocket is different from a gear because it never meshes directly with another sprocket.
 Sprockets are designed to be used with a specific chain.
-Choosing the right sprocket optimizes sprocket/chain interaction, ensures drive performance, and decreases maintenance.
+Choosing the right style optimizes sprocket/chain interaction, ensures drive performance, and decreases maintenance.

 Sprockets are characterized by type, which indicates hub style:

 - Type A sprockets are flat and have no hub.
 They are usually mounted on flanges or hubs of the device they are driving through a series of holes that are plain or tapered.